farag2/Sophia-Script-for-Windows/README.md

 > [!WARNING]
 > It's allowed to be logged in as one admin user only during application startup.
 >
 > `Sophia Script for Windows` may not work on a homebrew Windows.
-Especially, if the homebrew image was created by OS makers being all thumbs who break Microsoft Defender and disable OS telemetry by purposely uprooting system components.

 ## Table of Contents